alaingoldman/Truffle/README.md

 export default App

 ```
 I added some css to #get and #set so I can see those div's as buttons.
+You can find this in `App.css`

 ```
 #set{